miharekar/miharekar.github.io/_posts/talks/2017-05-03-crazy-weeks-of-march-and-april.md

 I don't write enough blog posts and I should work on that.
 But at least this time I have a good excuse - events. **SO MANY EVENTS**.
 And not one free weekend.

-So let me :warning: warn :warning: you - this is going to be a long post.
+So let me ⚠️ warn ⚠️ you - this is going to be a long post.

 ## Zagreb - March 11th